sWrAAb/milestone_project_2/README.md

 8. Responsive game I can play on my phone or tablet.
 9. A child-friendly game.

-As Developer:
+As Developer, I want:
-1. I want to create a pure Javascript game to test my skills.
+1. To create a pure Javascript game to test my skills.
-2. I want to create fully responsive app to showcase my skills to a potential employer.
+2. To create fully responsive app to showcase my skills to a potential employer.
-3. I want an on-going project I can enhance and improve over time as my skills grow.
+3. An on-going project I can enhance and improve over time as my skills grow.
-4. I want to learn how to create games.
+4. To learn how to create games.

 ### Design Choices